 Co-presented by Zia Records

-Enter our FREE RAFFLE for Glam merch, including Zia gift cards, Bowie music, Glitter Ball passes and a David Bowie 40th Anniversary Rebel Rebel 7" picture disc!
+Enter our FREE RAFFLE for Glam merch, including Zia gift cards, Glitter Ball passes and a David Bowie 40th Anniversary Rebel Rebel 7" picture disc!

 Don’t miss the 2014 Glitter Ball, March 22nd at Rialto Theatre.
 9pm doors, $5 cover.
 Featuring live music by The Hustler & more, vinyl DJ’d music by 5, 6, 7 Wax – all rock n roll from the 1960s & 70s.
 Hosted by Kitty Quasar and the Moons of Uranus.
 Dress up in your best 1970s glam & rock n roll get-ups!

 “The film miraculously resurrects a seminal moment in rock history … Ziggy Stardust is a landmark cultural event.”– Nathan Rabin, Onion AV Club

 “Captures David Bowie's meticulous identity quest with all the frenetic energy of a wildlife documentary on drugs.” – Gregory Weinkauf, New Times LA

 “If you've ever wondered what all the fuss over David Bowie was about, or if you just need a refresher course in Glam Rock 101, check out Ziggy Stardust and the Spiders from Mars … and prepare to be awestruck.” – Tom Sinclair, Entertainment Weekly